CSM Reșița: Ground

 CSM Reșița plays its home matches at Mircea Chivu Stadium, a sports complex named after manager Mircea Chivu, who was also the father of player Cristian Chivu.
-With a capacity of 12,500 seats, the stadium is located in Domanului Valley.
-It was opened in the 1920s and was renovated several times, most recently in 2018.
+With a capacity of 12,500 seats, the stadium is located in the Domanului Valley neighbourhood.
+It was opened in the 1920s and has been renovated several times, most recently in 2018 and 2020.